nal10/cellcount/refactor/README.md

 4. commit `a7749`: Input is scaled, equal weights used for cross-entropy loss.
 10,000 epoch experiment.
 5. commit `3e952`: Input is scaled, equal weights used for cross-entropy loss.
 60,000 epoch experiment.

+#### Prediction on full brain images
+ - Each slice takes ~`500 s` just for I/O from .zarr format.
+ - ~`150` slices per brain will require ~`1250 min` for I/O
+ - Passing through GPU + morphological ops to get co-ordinates is negligible in comparison